Hospitals recruit international nurses to fill pandemic shortages - ExBulletin

 Hospitals recruit international nurses to fill pandemic shortages

+BILLINGS, Mont.
 Before Mary Venus was offered a job as a nurse at a hospital here, she had never heard of Billings or visited the United States.
-A native of the Philippines, she researched her potential internet mobility, put aside her anxiety about Montana’s cold winters, and got the job unseen.
+A native of the Philippines, she researched her potential internet movement, set aside her anxiety about Montana’s cold winters, and got the job done unnoticed.

 Venus has been in Billings since mid-November, working in a surgical healing unit at the Billings Clinic, Montana’s largest hospital in his most populous city.
 She and her husband settled into an apartment, bought a car and are settling there.
 They recently celebrated their first wedding anniversary.
 Maybe, she thought, this could be a home forever.